-For those of you who use the National Library Service for the Blind and Print Disabled, The Red Dress is available for download from their site here.
-No matter how you read it, please be sure to review it wherever you can.
-That goes for all my books.
-Thank you for stopping by.
+By the way, for those of you who use the National Library Services for the Blind and Print Disabled, The Red Dress is available for download from their site here.
+Thank you for reading.
 Stay safe, happy, and healthy, and may you always have positive experiences.

 Copyright July 2019 by DLD Books